History of Belfast: The Troubles

 The general decline in European manufacturing of the early 1980s, exacerbated by political violence, devastated the city's economy.
-In 1981, Bobby Sands a native of Greater Belfast, was the first of ten Republican prisoners to die on hunger strike in pursuit of political status.
+In May 1981, Bobby Sands, a native of Dunmurry in Greater Belfast, was the first of ten Republican prisoners to die on hunger strike in pursuit of political status.
 The event provoked major rioting in nationalist areas of the city.
 Compelled by civic strife, failed government initiatives and the Christian principle of peacemaking, Catholic priests Father Alec Reid and Father Gerry Reynolds of Clonard Monastery decided to attempt a grassroots peace process.
 Realising that many of the relevant leaders would lose the support of their constituencies were it known that they were negotiating, the would-be peace process was kept secret.
 Clandestine meetings were arranged in a side room of Clonard between John Hume (representing the SDLP and more moderate nationalists) and Gerry Adams speaking for Sinn Féin and the more extreme Republican movement.
 When terms were agreed on the Catholic side, Protestant leaders were invited into the talks.
 Not being comfortable meeting in a Catholic institution, unionist and loyalist leaders met with Reid and Reynolds in a private home in a mixed area on the Springfield Road.
 The secret peace talks were unknowingly threatened during a series of notorious incidents that took place within two weeks in 1988.
 First, three IRA members were killed in Gibraltar by the SAS in what republicans termed an assassination.
 Their remains were returned to Belfast, where the funeral for the slain IRA members was attacked by loyalist Michael Stone. (see Milltown Cemetery attack) The following week at the funerals of Stone's victims, two off-duty soldiers were lynched in the "corporals killings".
 Father Alec Reid was photographed administering last rites before unsuccessfully pleading with a gunman to spare their lives.
 However, instead of derailing the peace talks, these events added extra fervor for leaders to seek reconciliation, culminating in the ceasefires of 1994 and the ultimate peace deal of the Good Friday Agreement of 1998.

 In the early 1990s, loyalist and republican paramilitaries in the city stepped up their killings of each other and "enemy" civilians.
 A cycle of killing continued right up to the PIRA ceasefire in August 1994 and the Combined Loyalist Military Command cessation six weeks later.
 The most horrific single attack of this period came in October 1993, when the PIRA bombed a fish shop on the Shankill Road in an attempt to kill the UDA leadership.
 The Shankill Road bombing instead killed nine Protestant shoppers as well as one of the bombers.